RichardoC/EmojifyText.jl/README.md

 Made by Richard Finlay Tweed during MLH Prime Europe ( https://prime.mlh.io/events/europe-regional/ )

 Made to convert files from Ascii to Emoji.
-Written in Julia and working on Julia 0.5 and OSX Sierra.
+Written in Julia ( https://julialang.org/ ) and working on Julia 0.5 and OSX Sierra as what better to use a " high-level, high-performance dynamic programming language for numerical computing" for but emojis.